-Among the most unheard flash photography tips is the aperture control flash exposure.
-As you already know, the aperture of your camera has a direct relation with the light that enters the lens.
+Among the most unheard-of flash photography tips is the aperture control of flash exposure.
+As you already know, the aperture of your camera has a direct relation to the light that enters the lens.
 Hence you can use this combination to bring attention to a particular subject, whereas shadowing out the rest of the scene.

 Use of Inverse square Law

-This is among those technical flash photography tips, but stick with us as here’s a simple example for you.
+This is among those technical flash photography tips but sticks with us as here’s a simple example for you.

 For instance, if your subject is at a distance of 1m, you might only need 50% of the flash exposure to get a well-illuminated image.
 Now if you move away from the subject for about 2m, you would need to use 100% of the flash output.

 This is what the inverse square law is.
 If your subject is closer to your camera, you might only use less flash output, if not, the subject would be overexposed.